Course Outline

 Overview of LLM Architecture and Attack Surface for Government

-• Key components in LLM application stacks, including prompts, agents, memory, and APIs
+• Key components in LLM application stacks, such as prompts, agents, memory, and APIs.

-• Identification of where and how security issues emerge in practical use cases
+• Identifying where and how security issues manifest in real-world usage for government.

 Prompt Injection and Jailbreak Attacks for Government